checklist/checklist-support/docs/teams/import-export.md

 </details>

 ## Team Import
 To quickly get started with Checklist.com, use our Import feature.
-We support a number of productivty providers from which you can migrate your data.
+We support a number of productivity providers from which you can migrate your data.

 You can also use the Import feature to import a previously exported Checklist.com data file (e.g. for backup or re-use).